SUPER ETHICAL EYE HOSPITAL

 At Krishna Netralaya we take care of your eyes with the best ophthalmic equipment from world's leading companies.

 Have more questions about Glaucoma?
-Schedule a consultation with Dr. Aditi Agarwal - best Glaucoma Specialist in Gurgaon
+Schedule a consultation with Dr. Devindra Sood - one of the best Glaucoma Specialist in Gurgaon

 Advanced Glaucoma Care at Krishna Netralaya includes Complete Diagnostics (Applanation Tonometry, Gonioscopy, Perimetry/Visual Field Test, Pachymetry/Central Corneal Thickness Test, OCT/Retinal Nerve Fibre Layer Analysis etc.), Medical and Laser Treatments, as well as Surgical Treatments (Trabeculectomy, Ahmed Glaucoma Valve Implantation etc.)